AMNatty/plutoengine/plutocommandparser/README.md

 `prefix` is an optional identifier String to distinguish PlutoCmd commands from other commands.

-`command` is an alias for a command, handled by one of the command handlers
+`command` is an alias for a command, handled by one of the command's handlers

 `argX` is an argument of the invoked command-function, optionally quoted to preserve whitespace.